What Is the CFA Exam?

 Level I tests breadth across 10 topic areas:

 Level II tests analytical application through vignette-based item sets.
-The same 10 topics are covered, but questions require deeper analysis and multi-step reasoning.
+The same 10 topics show up, but the questions demand deeper analysis and multi-step reasoning.

-Level III tests portfolio management and wealth planning through a combination of constructed response (essay) questions and item sets.
-This level emphasizes synthesis and judgment.
+Level III tests portfolio management and wealth planning through a mix of constructed response (essay) questions and item sets.
+This level is about synthesis and judgment.

 Pass Rates